jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

 .. code-block:: python

-  def material_non_implication(p, q):
+  def converse_non_implication(p, q):
-      return p and not q
+      return not p and q

   def converse_implication(p, q):
-      return p and not q
+      return not p and q

 and the terminal shows :ref:`AssertionError`